cardmeister/cardmeister.github.io/README.md

 I learned to [PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE) at the age of 10 on a [TRS-80](https://en.wikipedia.org/wiki/TRS-80) and learned HTML (a bit late) at **25**
 The ability to 'peek at' and learn from someone else's effort was fantastic.

-In the past years 'Web Development' has become *For-Rocket-Scientists-Only*
+Alas in the past years 'Web Development' has become something *For-Rocket-Scientists* only

 [W3C standard Custom Elements](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework)¹ make writing semantic HTML as cool as it was in my early days .. **without any Framework!**